mkdocstrings/griffe/docs/downstream-projects.md

 ## Griffe TUI

 [Griffe TUI](https://mkdocstrings.github.io/griffe-tui/) is a textual user interface for Griffe.
 It offers 100% offline, beautiful Python API docs, in your terminal, thanks to Griffe and [Textual](https://textual.textualize.io/).

+## Griffonner

+[Griffonner](https://will-langdale.github.io/griffonner/) is a template-first Python documentation generator that gets out of your way.
+Griffonner uses Griffe to parse your Python code and Jinja2 templates to generate docs in any format you want.

+## Hippogriffe

+[Hippogriffe](https://github.com/patrick-kidger/hippogriffe) is a set of tweaks on top of the MkDocs + mkdocstrings-python + Griffe documentation stack.
+It adds source links to GitHub to each top-level class or function, pretty-formats type annotations, improves unions/generics display, and more.
+Hippogriffe is used as a MkDocs plugin.

 ## mkdocstrings-python